 Top off both tanks with fresh water and dump before storing.
 Be sure to winterize your water system (if applicable) and add a lubricating antifreeze to tanks before storing long-term.
 This is a critical maintenance necessity.

-And lastly, before you sign off from reading how we clean and maintain our RV black tank, take a moment to watch our video interview with a RV tank specialist on how to take care of our RV holding tanks:
+Lastly, before signing off from reading how to clean and maintain your RV black tank, take a moment to watch our video interview with a RV tank specialist on how to take care of our RV holding tanks.
+Trust me, you need to watch this!

 DISCLOSURE: This website is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.